Skip to main content

 • Rounding errors.
 Rounding may produce unexpected results.
 For example, 1/3 can't be represented exactly in these floating-point formats.
 The more operations you perform with floating-point numbers, the more the rounding errors accumulate.

 • Space between consecutive numbers.
 The space between consecutive numbers is variable across the range of a floating-point number format.
-For numbers close to zero, the distance between consecutive numbers is very small. is For large positive and negative numbers, the space between consecutive numbers is greater than 1, so it may not be possible to represent consecutive integers.
+For numbers close to zero, the distance between consecutive numbers is very small.
+For large positive and negative numbers, the space between consecutive numbers is greater than 1, so it may not be possible to represent consecutive integers.

 Because the values are approximate, it is rarely useful to compare them with the equality operator (==).
 Consider the following example: